StrangeRanger/bash-style-guide/content/aesthetics.md

 ### Pound Signs in Comments

-Traditionally, a single pound sign (`#`) is used to denote comments in Bash scripts.
-However, the number of pound signs should be used to help differentiate the purpose and scope of the comments.
+Traditionally, a single pound sign (`#`) is used to denote a comment in Bash scripts.
+However, using a different number of pound signs can help differentiate the comments' purpose and scope.

 /// admonition | Guidelines
     type: tip

 //// tab | Single Pound Sign (`#`)

-- **Usage**: Employ a single pound sign for line-specific comments to explain the purpose of a line or command.
+- **Usage**: Employ a single pound sign for line-specific comments to explain the purpose of a command or a line of code.

 ///// details | Example